pombredanne/Saiweb.co.uk/source/_posts/2012-03-07-rhel-6-openstack-via-epel-nova-and-glance-on-kvm.markdown

 Which is also noted as being <a href="http://www.cyberciti.biz/faq/linux-kvm-disable-virbr0-nat-interface/">very slow</a> (There is/was an note on the wiki@ linux-kvm.org but I have been unable to locate it at the time of writing)

-If you are only setting this up for experimentation you can run with the default networking, simply use vibr0 in your nova.conf instead of br0.
+If you are only setting this up for experimentation you can run with the default networking, simply use vibr0 in your nova.conf instead of br0, and ensure you have ipv4 forwarding enabled.

 <u> Burning Bridges </u>
 {% highlight bash %}